MakeSchool-Tutorials/Tweet-Generator/P01-Random-Dictionary-Words/content.md

 Zyzomys
 Zyzzogeton
 ```

-OK, so the file has one word per line, alphabetized from top to bottom.

-> [info]
 >
 A Zyzzogeton is a "rare genus of leafhopper endemic to South America", in case you were wondering.

+The file is nicely formatted with one word per line, alphabetized from top to bottom.
 Your job is to use the words from this file to generate random "sentences".
-Of course, these aren't going to make much sense or be grammatically correct.
-Why is that, do you think?
-There's some good brain food for pondering in that question.
+Of course, these aren't going to make much sense or be grammatically correct but that is fine for now.

-> [action]
->
-> Write the **dictonary_words.py** script using the requirements above and add it to your tutorial repository
->
-> **Commit your code:**
->

-# Wait!
-How do I work with files in Python!?
+**Wait!
+How do I work with files in Python!?**

 No worries, it's not that hard to learn.
 Here are some resources:

 - Read the [tutorial in the official docs](https://docs.python.org/2.7/tutorial/inputoutput.html)
 - Read the [Working with File Objects section in Dive into Python](http://www.diveintopython.net/file_handling/file_objects.html)